MRU-F2025-COMP3504/3504-term-project-visible/README.md

 - **Note:** You will need to authenticate using the `postgres_user_password` from your local secrets.
 - We have provided sample data in the `seed.sql` file (found in **visible.Server/Data/**).
 This will not populate by default, so your tables will be initialized, but empty at startup.
+- From the `visible` directory, execute the following command to populate the database with the contents of `seed.sql`:

+        cat visible.Server/Data/seed.sql | docker exec -i visible-db psql -U postgres postgres

 ## How to Contribute to Visible